 To truly be a master of your tools, you need to learn how to adapt them to different situations.

-Math Can Be Simple and Beautiful
+Learning Math Can Be Satisfying

 “I don’t believe in the idea that there are a few peculiar people capable of understanding math, and the rest of the world is normal.
 Math is a human discovery, and it’s no more complicated than humans can understand.”